imjoy-team/ImJoy/docs/development.md

 If you want to show the window as a dialog, then set `"defaults": {"as_dialog": true}`.

+#### base_frame
+(**for window plugin only:**) defines a custom url to a html page which will be loaded in the window plugin.

+It is mendatory to include `<script src="https://lib.imjoy.io/static/jailed/_frame.js"></script>` in the base_frame html file (e.g. inside `<head>`), and this injected script will enable the communication between the window and the core of ImJoy.

+This option allows you load an existing html file as the window, but still connected to ImJoy and other plugins.

 #### runnable
 Defines whether the plugin can be executed by clicking on the plugin menu (By default, all plugins are `runnable`).
 For helper plugins which do not run by themselves, (e.g. a `native-python` plugin can be called by a `window` plugin and do not necessarily executed by the user directly), setting `"runnable": false` would move down the plugin to the bottom of the plugin menu and made non-clickable.

 ### `<docs>` block
 Contains the documentation of the plugin and is written in Markdown language.